kalessil/yii2inspections/README.md

 Installation
 ---

-The plugin is not yet published at plugins.jetbrains.com, though installation process include 4 steps:
+Regular installation process includes 3 steps:
-- Install the *Twig support* plugin (to get twig files indexing)
+- Install the *Twig support* plugin
-- Download **yii2inspections.jar** from the repository
-- In IDE: File -> Settings -> Plugins, below plugins list click *Install plugin from disk* and select the file
-- In IDE: File -> Invalidate Caches / Restart.
-Click the *Invalidate and restart* button.
+- Navigate to *File -> Settings -> Plugins* and click *Browse Repositories*.
+New window will popup listing available plugins.
+- Type *Yii2 Inspections* into the top search field and install the plugin.
+Click *OK* buttons on both open windows.

 Inspections
 ---